Design, backend, and frontend collaboration problem in scrum teams?

 So, How a cross-functional team should work together in order to create a done increment in just a two weeks time-box?

 At the sprint retrospective meeting, the team raised this issue as the main problem, and we tried to find solutions to this challenge.

-“Start backend and design tasks one sprint prior to the frontend task.”
+“Start backend and design tasks one sprint prior to the frontend tasks.”
 It was one of the proposed solutions.
-Consider, We want to create a login page, so let’s break it down to 3 tasks: 1- Design of login page 2- Implement the API of login 3- Implement frontend of login.
+Consider, We want to create a login page, so let’s break it down into 3 tasks: 1- Design of login page 2- Implement the API of login 3- Implement the frontend of login.